jbowkett/CV/README.md

   the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
-* All code was implemented in Java 6 with a SQLServer 2005 data warehouse (around 400 GB) and designed to be highly modular using constructor injection for ease of testing and component reuse.
+* All code was implemented in Java 6 with a SQLServer 2005 data warehouse (~400 GB) using constructor injection.
-* Designed and implemented a highly-configurable custom ETL tool using Java, allowing for quick and easy development and deployment of new datafeeds.
+* Designed and implemented a highly-configurable custom ETL tool, allowing for quick and easy development and deployment of new datafeeds.
 The ETL tool was responsible for downloading feed files (over http(s) or ftp), transforming them and then loading them into the main data warehouse from such institutions as the SEC and USPTO.
-Incorporating Xstream, reflection, xslt, Apache commons-net.
+Incorporating Xstream, reflection, XSLT, Apache commons-net.
-* Created Tomcat 7 web applications for accessing and analysing data from the main SQL Server data warehouse.
-Incorporating the following
+* Created Tomcat 7 web applications for accessing and analysing OLAP data.
-  technologies: Spring 3, Stripes, Shiro, JSP 2, JSTL, Infinispan 5, Java.nio Memory mapped files, CSS, JQuery, Highcharts 2, JQueryBlockUI, DisplayTag, Ajax.
+  Incorporating the following technologies: Spring 3, Stripes, Shiro, JSP 2, JSTL, Infinispan 5, Java.nio Memory mapped files, CSS, JQuery, Highcharts 2, JQueryBlockUI, DisplayTag, Ajax.
-* Created a custom research tool for users to research company information in a structured manner, and parse required details out of web pages automatically.
-This was later adapted to use Java Webstart so users could work offsite.
-Incorporating JExplorer 2 (earlier versions used JDIC).
+* Created a tool for users to research company information in a structured manner, parsing required details out of web pages automatically.
+Incorporating JDIC/JExplorer and Webstart.
 (Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component)
-* Developed a custom Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are correctly signed for use in Webstart.
+* Developed a Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are correctly signed for use in Webstart.
 Incorporating Maven 3 and Proguard.
-* Created various autonomous web page scraping agents to extract information for input into the main data warehouse, such as extracting and recording the number of Google results for a String or searching online databases and following links to record the correct result.
+* Created various autonomous web page scraping agents.
-* Implemented a custom workflow server and client to allocate work for the research client and other research and internet downloader/scraping tools, utilising JMX as the transport layer.
+* Implemented a workflow server and client to allocate work for the research client and other research and internet downloader/scraping tools, utilising JMX as the transport layer.
-* Created a text cleaning library to enable the matching of manually-entered strings containing foreign characters and misspellings using Secondstring and Simmetrics libraries (main algorithm in use is edit (Levenshtein) distance.
+* Created a text cleaning library to enable the matching of manually-entered strings containing foreign characters and misspellings using Secondstring and Simmetrics libraries.
-* Created a grid implementation of string matching algorithms for matching noisy company name data to publicly-listed company names using Gridgain.
+* Created a Gridgain implementation of string matching algorithms for matching noisy company name data to publicly-listed company names.
 * Successfully presented development process to non-technical prospective board members.
-* Mentored a temporary researcher to the level of a permanent junior programmer able to develop production-ready code.
+* Mentored a temporary researcher to the level of a junior programmer able to develop production-ready code.
 * Created company-wide backup and disaster recovery strategy.
-* Responsible for recommending (and migrating to) Google Apps for hosted email/office services.
+* Made strategic purchasing decisions e.g. Google Apps.

 **May 2006 – April 2007 • Senior Software Engineer • [Iris Financial
-Solutions][], London EC3N 4QN**
+Solutions][], London**

 * Supported and liaised with business users of Citigroup’s main benchmark FX spot and forward pricing engine.